 While they aren’t known for getting underfoot or being excessively clingy, they do like to follow their owners from room to room.
 This is why Maine Coons follow their owners.

 These cats can’t stand being left alone for too long, and many owners have to get them a companion to prevent loneliness.

 The Maine Coon is one of the sweetest, most affectionate cats out there.

 While they do prefer to cuddle on their terms, they enjoy sitting in their owners’ laps, and they prefer to spend most of their time around humans.

 The Norwegian Forest Cat, on the other hand, is far more reserved and independent.
 They do enjoy the occasional pet, and they might sometimes jump onto your lap for cuddles, but they spend most of their time exploring and sleeping on their own.

-This breed show a softer side to their owners, but are known to be aloof and shy around strangers.
+This breed shows a softer side to its owners but is known to be aloof and shy around strangers.

 Maine Coons can sometimes be territorial, but this is only if they feel that their space is being invaded.

 Overall, these cats require some space for themselves, but won’t be aggressive about it.
 In fact, these cats are some of the best at sharing and often get along very well with other cats or even dogs.